 "Hopefully by us marching to Downing Street, it might make David Cameron meet us."

-Mrs Lee believes Katrice is still alive and was abducted.'No trace'
+Mrs Lee believes Katrice is still alive and was abducted.

 The family maintain the Royal Military Police failed to interview key witnesses quickly enough after the disappearance.

 John Sinnet, a close friend and neighbour of the family at the time, spoke of his memories of the search for Katrice.